jallanxjallan/onemanairforce/adaptation/scenes/victor_assigned_to_spoor.md

 ---
 category: past
 date: 04 September 1947
+name: Victor Assigned To Spoor
 status: draft
+synopsis: '''Victor is surprised with he receives orders to work at headquarters directly under General Spoor.'''
 title: Victor Assigned To Spoor
-synopsis: Victor is surprised with he receives orders to work at headquarters directly under General Spoor.

 ---

 Arriving at work, Victor sees a sealed